balhayer/JavaPractice/README.md

 After a few codes with just notepad++, I finally ended up using [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows)

 # Where i'm coding at
-I'm currently using a websiite, programmingbydoing, that gives projects and quick explanation of how java works [here](https://programmingbydoing.com/)
+I'm currently using a website, programmingbydoing, that gives projects and quick explanation of how java works [here](https://programmingbydoing.com/)